Starrzan/f1-champions/README.md

 The season and race data is sourced from the Experimental Motor Racing Developer API [http://ergast.com/mrd].

+The circuit and driver images are sourced from the Wikipedia API [https://en.wikipedia.org/w/api.php].

+The country codes and country flags are sourced from [https://restcountries.eu] and [http://www.countryflags.io].

 ## Getting Started

-To view the listings go to [http://f1champions.tarr.co.za]
+To view the app go to [http://f1champions.tarr.co.za]

-To view the source files or to create a fork simply clone the `f1-champions` repository and install the dependencies:
+To view the source files, or to create a fork, clone the `f1-champions` repository and install the dependencies:

 ### Prerequisites

 You need git to clone the `f1-championsd` repository.
-You can get git from [here][git].
+You can get git from [https://github.com/Starrzan/f1-champions.git].

 THere are a number of Node.js tools that is used to build the application.
 You must have Node.js and its package manager (npm) installed.
-You can get them from [here][node].
+You can get them from [https://nodejs.org].

 ### Clone `f1-champions`